-Seaside Seabird Sanctuary, LLC was founded on July 13th, 2016 as a non-profit organization dedicated to rescuing, treating, and rehabilitating sick and injured wild birds.
-On September 1st, 2016, Seaside opened up their 1.5 acre full-service avian hospital and sanctuary located in Indian Shores, Florida.
+Seaside Seabird Sanctuary, LLC was founded on July 13th, 2016 as a non-profit organization dedicated to rescuing, rehabilitating, and releasing sick or injured wild birds.
+On September 1st, 2016, Seaside opened up their facility located in Indian Shores, Florida.
 Seaside was granted its 501(c)(3) non-profit status three months later on December 15th, 2016.
 On March 30th, 2017, the Seaside Seabird Sanctuary held its official grand opening.

-Named after the Doctor who originally funded its construction in 2003, the DR. Marie L. Farr Avian Hospital is probably the most important facility located on the 1.5-acre Sanctuary property.
-Inside, a team of dedicated and experienced staff and volunteer members diagnose and treat the 2,500 - 3,000 sick and injured birds that are admitted to the hospital each year.
-Similar to a human hospital, the DR. Marie L. Farr Avian Hospital is equipped with emergency facilities, a surgical center, injury recovery areas, and an outdoor wild bird recuperation and rehabilitation area.
+Named after the incredible woman who originally funded its construction in 2003, the Dr. Marie L. Farr Avian Hospital is the most important facility located on the Sanctuary property.
+Inside a team of dedicated and experienced staff and volunteer members diagnose and treat 3,000 - 3,500 sick and injured birds that are admitted to the hospital each year.
+Similar to a veterinary hospital, the Dr. Marie L. Farr Avian Hospital is equipped with emergency facilities, diagnostics, and injury recovery areas.

-On average, The Seaside Seabird Sanctuary's Injured Bird Rescue Hotline receives 2,338 calls every year, with Sanctuary Rescue Volunteers conducting 300 rescues each year.
+On average, the Seaside Seabird Sanctuary's Injured Bird Rescue Hotline receives 10,800 calls every year.
+Our dedicated Rescue Team Volunteers conduct over 3,600 rescues each year.

-Out of the 2,500 - 3,000 sick and injured wild birds that are admitted into the Sanctuary's hospital each year, 44.5% of the birds are successfully treated and rehabilitated.
-Seaside's success rate is just above the national average which is only 39%.
+Out of the 3,000 - 3,500 sick and injured wild birds that are admitted into the Sanctuary's hospital each year, with an over 65% success rate after the first 24 hours.

 Seaside Seabird Sanctuary